 - Whitespace gives breathing room and makes the user feel more comfortable

 SEO (Search Engine Optimization) Benefits:

 - Less code meaning a higher ratio of target keywords in your page source

-- A slightly faster speed due to fewer images or styles
+- A slightly faster speed due to less images or styles